 Azure is composed of a globally distributed datacenter infrastructure, supporting thousands of online services and spanning more than 100 highly secure facilities worldwide.

 A region is a set of datacenters that is interconnected via a massive and resilient network.
-The network includes content distribution, load balancing, redundancy, and encryption by default.
+The network includes content distribution, load balancing, redundancy, and data-link layer encryption by default for all Azure traffic within a region or travelling between regions.
 With more global regions than any other cloud provider, Azure gives you the flexibility to deploy applications where you need them.

 Azure regions are organized into geographies.
 An Azure geography ensures that data residency, sovereignty, compliance, and resiliency requirements are honored within geographical boundaries.